amiskand/bash-script/autoupdate/README.md

 If you want to auto-reboot after the auto-upgrade just uncomment the last line.

 After the first run comment out line 7 with the symbol: #

+Finally, in the bash shell run the command: bash autoupdate.sh